Evolution of Android: From 1.0 to Jelly Bean [Geek History Lessons]

-There is absolutely no denying that the iOS.mobile operating system has gone through a lot and climbed to new heights within a few years of its existence.
-Today, some sources claim that all versions of Android combined currently take up a larger market share than
+There is absolutely no denying that themobile operating system has gone through a lot and climbed to new heights within a few years of its existence.
+Today, some sources claim that all versions of Android combined currently take up a larger market share than iOS.

 Indeed, the story of how Android came to be and evolved through the years is something any geek will be interested in as Android’s popularity didn’t happen overnight.
 After many doubts and hopes for the operating system, it’s finally showing that it is very capable and that it has a very bright future in store, which is something iOS can’t say with all of its heart.

 Android 1.0 is where it all began.
 With the HTC Dream as the first Android phone in the world (sometimes better known as the T-Mobile G1), it set the framework for what Android could do.
 It enabled camera support, WiFi, Bluetooth, folders, a web browser, notifications, voice dialing, YouTube, alarm clock, gallery, instant messaging, media player, and the whole Google apps array and Android Market.
 It really was the basic beginning, and already fulfilled a lot of what smartphones should be able to do.